wiire-a/bully/README.md

   -M, --m57nack          : M5/M7 timeouts treated as WSC_NACK's  [No]
-  -N, --nofcs            : Packets don't contain the FCS field [Auto] -P, --probe            : Use probe request for nonbeaconing AP [No] -R, --radiotap         : Assume radiotap headers are present [Auto] -W, --windows7         : Masquerade as a Windows 7 registrar   [No] -Z, --suppress         : Suppress packet throttling algorithm  [No]
+  -N, --nofcs            : Packets don't contain the FCS field [Auto] -P, --probe            : Use probe request for nonbeaconing AP [No] -Q, --wpsinfo          : Use probe request to gather WPS info  [No] -R, --radiotap         : Assume radiotap headers are present [Auto] -W, --windows7         : Masquerade as a Windows 7 registrar   [No] -Z, --suppress         : Suppress packet throttling algorithm  [No]